dassein/starter-academic/content/home/experience.md

     date_end: ''
     description: |
         Design efficient algorithms with mathematical guarantees to render practical deployment of learning-based systems possible under a variety of considerations such as limited resources, robustness, and adversarial behaviors.
-        Recent applications include Federated Learning and and Cyber-Physical Systems.
+        Recent applications include Federated Learning and and Cyber-Physical Systems, see [Mission of the project](https://sites.google.com/view/nsf-ccpls/home) for more information.

   - title: Teaching Assitant